 Peterson, A., Wahlström, M. & Wennerhag, M. (2018).
 Pride Parades and LGBT Movements: Political Participation in an International Comparative Perspective.
 Open Access.
 New York: Routledge.

 Wennerhag, M., Fröhlich, C. & Piotrowski, G. (eds.)
 (2017).
 Radical Left Movements in Europe.
 Abingdon, Oxon: Routledge.

 Wennerhag, M. (2008), Global rörelse: Den globala rättviserörelsen och modernitetens omvandlingar.
 Stockholm: Bokförlaget Atlas.
 (Dissertation) For a Summary in English, see here.

 Wennerhag M., Hilma Holm, Johan Lindgren, Henrik Nordvall and Adrienne Sörbom (2006).
 Aktivister.
 Stockholm: Bokförlaget Atlas.

 Selected journal articles and chapters in edited volumes, written in English:

-Scaramuzzino, R. & Wennerhag, M. (2018). ”Europeanization of Swedish civil society: Motives, activities, and perceived consequences” and ”Factors Explaining Swedish Civil Society Organizations’ Europeanization”.
-In Anna Meeuwisse & Roberto Scaramuzzino (Eds.).
+Scaramuzzino, R. & Wennerhag, M. (2018). ”Europeanization of Swedish civil society: Motives, activities, and perceived consequences” och ”Factors Explaining Swedish Civil Society Organizations’ Europeanization”.
+I Anna Meeuwisse & Roberto Scaramuzzino (red.).
 Europeanization in Sweden: Opportunities and Challenges for Civil Society Organizations.
 New York: Berghahn Books.
+Open Access.